 - Melted and cooled cheese with boiled or pureed vegetables is also a nutritious option for babies.

-- Cheese can be added to vegetable soups to improve its palatability.
+- Soft and creamy cheese like ricotta can be added to vegetable soups to improve its palatability.

 It is essential to observe caution while introducing cheese to the baby.

 Precautions To Take While Giving Cheese To Baby